jakubDoka/metaflow-old/README.md

 Almost all the data compiler uses during compilation is stored in constructs contained in `crate::util::storage`.
 Each ordered container has an accessor type that implements `crate::util::storage::IndexPointer`.
 Every entity has its Index type that has a descriptive name and data it self is in `<name>Ent` struct.
 This is safe and convenient way of creating complex structures like graphs without ref count and over all makes borrow checker happy.

 Exception to this rule is `crate::ast::Ast` which does not use this kind of storage for sanity reasons, it also does not need to as its only used as immutable structure.

-### Concurrency strategy

-The concurrency model is lock free (so far) but not wait free.
-Each thread compiles one Package at the time fow which all dependencies are compiled.
-Compiler builds the graph, checks for cycles and sorts nodes in order where each module has no dependency before him. (root module is first, tail modules are last).
-Same procedure goes for modules within package.
-Files that are not used are not compiled unless you depend on them, so even depending on huge library for one low level feature does not affect compile time but will take space on disc.